fruchti/leshy/demo/README.md

 As a matter of debugging, only text messages via semihosting are implemented so far.
 These are displayed in OpenOCD.
 See the `debug-print` example for details.
 Apart from that, of course `arm-none-eabi-gdb` or a complete IDE can be used.

-## Using the projects as templates

-If you want to use the demo projects as a starting point for your own applications, you will have to adapt the makefile slightly.
-The projects reference `config.mk` and some files in the folder `common`.
-Move the necessary files to the project directory and adjust the paths and you're good to go!